 On 23 February 2009, ING announced that the Supervisory Board intended to nominate Patrick Flynn (1960, Irish) for appointment to the Executive Board at the annual General Meeting of Shareholders of 27 April 2009.
-Patrick Flynn became the new chief financial officer of ING.
+Upon appointment, Patrick Flynn will become the new chief financial officer of ING.
+Subject to approval by the Dutch central bank (DNB), Patrick Flynn will succeed John Hele who, as announced in October 2008, would leave ING and relocate to the United States for family reasons.
+Until the end of March, John Hele completed the annual accounts and filings for the financial year 2008 and worked with Patrick Flynn on the transition of duties.